 One common cause of excessive drinking and urination in older pets is diabetes mellitus.
-Diabetes occurs when there is a deficiency of the pancreatic hormone, insulin; this results in an excess of sugar in the blood and in the urine.
+Diabetes occurs when there is a deficiency of the pancreatic hormone insulin; this results in excess sugar in the blood and the urine.
 These pets often have excellent appetites but will empty the water bowl in one sitting!
-They may even urinate in the house despite being housetrained; these pets should not be scolded, they usually can’t help it!
+They may even urinate in the house despite being housetrained; these pets should not be scolded.
+They usually can’t help it!

 If you think your pet might be drinking or peeing more than normal, consult your veterinarian!

-Frequent stops, treats, and other type of distraction techniques can help your pet get over it.
-For some pets, this training technique may not work in which case you can talk to your veterinarian about medications that may be appropriate for your dog to travel comfortably.
+Frequent stops, treats, and other types of distraction techniques can help your pet get over it.
+For some pets, this training technique may not work, in which case you can talk to your veterinarian about medications that may be appropriate for your dog to travel comfortably.